Felypee/RickAndMortyFlutter/README.md

 For generated files please introduce this command in the project terminal root folder if needed:
 *flutter pub get; flutter pub run build_runner build*

-And you can now run the aplication
+And you can now run the application